-Best borehole drilling company: Service steps
+Best borehole drilling company

-- Client submission of the hydro-geological survey report for our review
+- Review of the hydro-geological survey report

 - Physical site visit for logistics assessment